List of places of worship in Crawley: Communities with no dedicated building

 There are several communities in Crawley that do not worship at a building used solely for religious purposes.
 The non-denominational Crawley Family Church uses Waterfield Primary School, which opened in 1985 in Bewbush.
 Also in Bewbush, an Elim Pentecostal congregation meets weekly at Bewbush Community Primary School; regular prayer meetings, study groups and other social activities take place elsewhere in the neighbourhood.
 The congregation was established in May 2005.
 This church is associated with the Elim church in Langley Green.
 The Crawley Gatwick Church of Christ, an independent, non-denominational congregation formed in 1996, meets at the community centre in Gossops Green.
 The Salvation Army established a barracks in 1902 in West Green, but the Crawley branch is now based in Ifield: worship takes place at the neighbourhood's community centre.
 The Kingdom Faith church, affiliated with a group of churches based in nearby Horsham, meets at Oriel High School in the Maidenbower neighbourhood and at Roffey Place, just over the borough boundary at Faygate.
 Also in Maidenbower, Anglican services are held in the community centre and at the neighbourhood's infant school.
-In 2006, a Pentecostalist community founded the Exodus Pentecostal Church, which worships at Tree House—Crawley's ancient manor house, now owned by the Borough Council.
+In 2006, a Pentecostal community founded the Exodus Pentecostal Church, which worships at Tree House—Crawley's ancient manor house, now owned by the Borough Council.
 The weekly services cater especially for residents from Diego Garcia and Mauritius.
 Also in the town centre, the Potter's House Church uses the church hall of St John the Baptist's Church.
 It is part of the London Fellowship of Potter's House Christian Fellowship churches.
 The Solution Chapel International, a non-denominational church founded in January 2009 by Pastor Adama Segbedji with just 2 adults and 1 child has grown to become the largest non denominational, multi cultural church, is based at Northgate Community Centre.
-The Vine Christian Fellowship meets in a hotel in Southgate and holds joint services in the New Life and Green Fields Baptist churches.
 The Powerhouse Revival Centre meets for worship at the community centre on Ifield Drive in the Ifield neighbourhood.